bmeisburger/hetero_training_proof/README.md

-# dataset is included in the repo to make it easy

-run python3 run.py --config ./train_configs/mnist/train_roast_tloop.py

-# change the merge strategy to merge-wt to see the successful experiment.
+dataset is included in the repo to make it easy command lin run python3 run.py --config ./train_configs/mnist/train_roast_tloop.py change the merge strategy to merge-wt to see the successful experiment.